jakobdalsgaard/jakobdalsgaard.github.io/honey-we-need-a-website.md

 Now, not having a high score on your frontpage may not be a huge problem.
 Most interactions with these bodies do not go via their hosted main website.
 Also, my version of grade A+ security prevents some old clients from viewing it at all - your use case may vary, and A+ might not be for you.

-_Update:_ Checked past week, on Friday March 27 2020, and now the Foreign Ministry of Denmark has upgraded their site to use SSL now; good job!
+_Update:_ Checked past week, on Friday March 27 2020, and now the Foreign Ministry of Denmark has upgraded their site to use SSL; good job!